haiderooo/portfolio/_posts/2025-12-02-mini-project2-concept.md

 # References:

-1. Dawn News, “GB Land Reforms.”
+1. Newspaper, From the.
+“GB Land Reforms.”
+Dawn, June 24, 2025. https://www.dawn.com/news/1919541.
-2. Ehsan Ali
+2. Memon, Qalandar Bux, Sonia Qadir, and Haider Ali.
+“The Lawyer vs the Oligarchy: An Interview with Ehsan Ali Advocate.”
+Naked Punch Review (blog), n.d. https://nakedpunch.com/the-lawyer-vs-the-oligarchy-an-interview-with-ehsan-ali-advocate/.
-3. Nadia Ali
+3. Ali, Nadia.
+“From Khalisa Sarkar Land to Land Reforms: Legal Liminality, State Control, and Resistance in Gilgit-Baltistan, Pakistan.”
+Third World Quarterly, October 22, 2025, 1–21. https://doi.org/10.1080/01436597.2025.2566959.
-4. Sokefeld
+4. Sōkefeld, Martin.
+“From Colonialism to Postcolonial Colonialism: Changing Modes of Domination in the Northern Areas of Pakistan.”
+The Journal of Asian Studies 64, no. 4 (2005): 939–73.
-5. Nisar Ali
+5. Ali, Nisar.
+“Increase in Subsidized Wheat Prices Leads to Fears of Protests in Pakistan’s North.”
+Arab News, December 24, 2023. https://arab.news/5d6fm.